Kaholo/kaholo-plugin-google-cloud-iam/README.md

 * **List Service Accounts:** List service accounts for a specified project
 * **List Roles:** List roles within a specified project

+# Authentication
+This plugin requires **Service Account Credentials** as provided by GCP in order to authenticate to the Google Cloud services.

+Once you have created your Google Cloud Service Account, **create and download the Key in JSON format** from the Google Cloud Platform.

+The Key must be stored as a new entry in the Kaholo Vault and can be used within each Method by selecting the corresponding Vault entry from the Credentials field.
+>**Entire JSON file content needs to be added in the Vault.**

+You can see more information on how to create service account keys [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ##  Settings
-1. Service Account Credentials (Vault) **Required If Not In Action** - Default service account credentials [Learn More](https://cloud.google.com/docs/authentication/production)
+1. Service Account Credentials (Vault) **Required If Not In Action** - A Vaulted JSON document containing Google Cloud Service Account credentials as provided by GCP.
+[Learn More](https://cloud.google.com/docs/authentication/production)
 2. Default Project ID (String) **Required If Not In Action** - Default project to use in methods.
 [Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)